kramundson/cerveza/README.md

 Cerveza - a genome party

-Pipelines and analyses for the Comai lab BIR project
+Pipelines and analyses for the Comai lab BIR (pronounced "beer") project